RapidField/solid-instruments/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Suggest a new feature
-about: Use this to request new functionality
+about: Use this to request new functionality.
 title: ''
 labels: 'Category-Feature, Stage0-New, Verdict-Pending'
 ---